jflasher/ubData/README.md

 *Note: Because the API is calling out to another webpage and then parsing the data, it can take some time to return the JSON data.*

 ## Data Source
-The data is currently coming from http://ub-air.info/ub-air/laq/average-30min.html.
+The data is currently coming from http://ub-air.info/ub-air/laq/average-30min.html and http://ub-air.info/ub-air/laq/average-24h.html.

 ## Code Description
 It is a simple node.js server that will connect to the data source and parse the HTML response for the relevant info and return a JSON object.
 Because the parsing function is tied very intricately to the layout of the webpage, any significant changes to the webpage could very well break the API.
 Not ideal but it is better than nothing!